Jedermann - Everyman

 Based on late medieval morality plays and enhanced with dramatic modern adaptations, Jedermann presents God, Death, the Devil and other abstract beings as personifications.
 The rich Jedermann is faced by unexpected Death, calling him to his judgment.
 Allowed company on his final journey, he is deserted by his loyal servant, his friends and his money; the figures of Good Works and Faith help him repent and save his soul before he is lowered into his grave.

-In 2015, Julian Crouch, the English stage designer and director and Brian Mertes, the American theater director, were in charge of last year's new Jedermann production.
-The leading roles were played by following actors:
+In 2016, Julian Crouch, the English stage designer and director and Brian Mertes, the American theater director, are again in charge of the Jedermann production.
+The leading roles will be played played by following actors:

 - Cornelius Obonya, Everyman